Information

 If there is interest in your property, a closed bidding round is held between you as the seller and the potential buyer.
 Bids are communicated in writing or by telephone, and it is up to you to decide whether to make a counteroffer, rejection or acceptance.

-When the parties agree on a price, a reservation contract is signed by the buyer and seller.
-The buyer then pays a deposit that locks the parties into the sale.
-The deposit is normally 10% of the sales price.
-If the buyer withdraws from the sale, the deposit will go to the seller.
-If the seller withdraws, the deposit will be refunded to the buyer.
-The buyer can then also demand that the seller must pay an amount equivalent to the deposit.
-The deposit is regulated in Spanish Civil Code no. 1454.
+Once the parties agree on a price, a reservation contract is drawn up and signed by both the buyer and seller.
+The buyer then pays a deposit that binds the parties to the sale.
+The deposit is normally 10% of the sale price.
+If the buyer withdraws from the sale, the deposit is forfeited to the seller.
+If the seller withdraws, the deposit must be repaid to the buyer.
+In such cases, the buyer can also demand that the seller pays an additional amount equivalent to the deposit.
+Deposits are regulated by Spanish Civil Law No. 1454

-The parties are free to choose how long they need to take possession.
-The most common is to sign a contract in 3 months, as a loan process in Spain can quickly take more than 2 months, but if the buyer does not need financing and the seller is willing to move out quickly, this can happen in a few days.
+The parties are free to choose how much time they need for the handover.
+The most common practice is to sign a 3-month contract, as the mortgage process in Spain can easily take more than 2 months.
+However, if the buyer does not require financing and the seller is willing to move out quickly, this can happen in just a few days.

 Takeover and settlement